hashgraph/solo/docs/content/Developer/Development/TaskTool.md

 ### Start solo network

-User can use one of the following three commands to quickly deploy a standalone solo network.
+The developer can use one of the following three commands to quickly deploy a standalone solo network.

 ```bash
 # Option 1) deploy solo network with two nodes `task` is the same as `task default`